Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Regret Analysis

-Seemingly intriguing and tricky, \texttt{FALCON} is actually an algorithm that can be derived from systematical analysis.
-The idea of ``bypassing the monster'', as explained in \S\ref{sec:bypass}, is exactly what leads to the derivation of the \texttt{FALCON} algorithm.
-Before we close this section, we introduce how \texttt{FALCON} is derived.
-We hope that this derivation process can motivate further discovery of new algorithms for other bandits / reinforcement learning problems.
+The idea behind ``bypassing the monster,'' as explained in \S\ref{sec:bypass}, is exactly what leads to the derivation of the \texttt{FALCON} algorithm.
+The derivation is interesting because it reveals deep connections between the celebrated \texttt{OP} studied by \cite{dudik2011efficient,agarwal2014taming} and the intriguing probabilistic selection strategy studied by \cite{abe1999associative} and \cite{foster2020beyond}.
+Before we close this section, we describe how \texttt{FALCON} was derived.
+We hope that this derivation process can provide new perspectives on previous work, and motivate further discovery of new algorithms for other bandit and reinforcement learning problems.